Defrosted/CI_CD_Course/README.md

 # CI_CD_Course
-Repository for the COMP.SE.140 CI/CD course
+Repository for the COMP.SE.140 CI/CD course of Fall 2020